 The X-Force program is an unparalleled opportunity for university students to serve their country through collaboration with the United States military to address real-world challenges that require both technical and entrepreneurial expertise.

 NSIN currently offers the X-Force Fellowship: a full-time, in-person, paid summer fellowship program, and X-Force Volunteer: a part-time, remote, volunteer opportunity.

-During the X-Force Fellowship, Fellows embed with their military sponsors for three months and work to develop novel solution concepts that address sponsor problems, while volunteers participating in the X-Force Remote program collaborate remotely.
+During the X-Force Fellowship, Fellows embed with their military sponsors for three months and work to develop novel solution concepts that address sponsor problems, while participants in the X-Force Volunteer program collaborate remotely.

 Past military problem topics include developing virtual reality training modules for the Air Force, improving internal communications for the Marine Corps, revolutionizing predictive maintenance for the Navy, and modernizing personnel and asset tracking for the Army.

 At the conclusion of the program, participants have developed and demonstrated a prototype capability for their military sponsor.

 Despite a high level of interest in national security service among STEM students, the Department of Defense remains unable to recruit and hire top university talent due in part to bureaucratic recruitment and hiring processes.
 The NSIN Hirethon is designed to directly connect STEM students and recent graduates with an interest in civil service with DoD organizations looking to hire.
 By short-circuiting the traditional application and evaluation processes and timelines, NSIN will build the 21st century STEM workforce that DoD needs.